tm-LBenson/AWS-Slides/_hands_on/2024-1-5-section-13-lesson-3-hands-on.md

 #### Introduction to CIDR

 CIDR is a method for allocating IP addresses and routing IP packets.
-It is used to create unique identifiers for networks and individual devices within subnets, which are crucial when configuring VPCs in AWS.
+It is used to create unique identifiers for networks and individual devices within subnets, which are important when configuring VPCs in AWS.

 <!-- pagebreak -->